gmarkkula/COMMOTIONSFramework/SCPaper/README.md

     * ~~Parallelisation in `parameter_search.py`?~~

-## Model imperfections to think about / keep an eye on
+## Model/code imperfections to think about / keep an eye on
+* Model:
     * Assuming pedestrians apply constant deceleration rather than constant speed to achieve interaction outcomes.
     * The calculations in `sc_scenario_helper.get_access_order_implications()` can conclude that just accelerating to free speed is enough to pass first in some cases where this is in fact not enough.
 (I have added some commented-out draft code that I think should fix it, but would need more testing to see that it doesn't introduce some other problem.)
     * The looming anticipation in `sc_scenario_helper.get_access_order_values()` does not currently count any looming after the ego agent has reached its free speed.
     * The looming anticipation together with the pass 1st/2nd outcome formulation of the model, can in some situations and with some model parameterisations result in the model finding slightly awkward "solutions" where speeding up first and then decelerating seems more attractive than just slowing down to begin with.
 See 2021-11-27 diary notes, under "`oVAoVAloBEo/oBEv` achieves priority assertion" for an example.
+* Other stuff:
+    * The pedestrian hesitation metrics could return NaN if the pedestrian hesitates itself to a full stop and never gets halfway to the conflict space before the simulation time runs out.
+I haven't seen that it is a problem, but it might be.

 ## Model formulations